 While many of the pieces themselves are (as with the series as a whole) atonal, the collection is full of accessible musical and imaginative character, and never austere.
 I expect that many of these pieces will be hugely popular with players, and will no doubt be regular exam choices in future years too.

-In short, here’s the best collection of new “contemporary classical” miniatures for piano that I have seen in years.
+In short, here’s one of the best collection of new “contemporary classical” miniatures for piano that I have seen in years.